psychoinformatics-de/ipsy-docs/content/pages/services.rst

 Webspace
 --------
-We maintain web servers for:
+Web servers are available for:

 lab/project websites